kammerkoret-aurum/kammerkoret-aurum/content/prosjekter/immortal-grieg/index-md.md

 date: 2022-10-08T18:51:30.440Z
 venue: Strasbourg, France
 ---
-K﻿ammarkoret Aurum is on tour in Europa!
+K﻿ammerkoret Aurum is on tour in Europa!
 This is our third and final concert on the tour, and we have now travelled to Strasbourg.

+L﻿ink to the event: https://fb.me/e/2gJEoI3UW